nseniak/opwatch/README.md

    processors they combine.
 Example: `pipe`.
 For instance, `pipe(grep(/ERROR/), alert("problem))` is a consumer, while `pipe(tail(file), grep(/ERROR/))` is a producer.

 These categories are useful for documentation purposes.
-They also allow Opwatch to check the validity of constructed processors.
+Opwatch also uses them to check the validity of constructed processors.
 For instance, if you try to pipeline a consumer into another consumer, you get an error message:

 ```js